washingtonstateuniversity/WSU-Web-Provisioner/README.md

 With the above configuration, pillar data should be provided in `/srv/pillar/` on the server being provisioned.

-Depending on the top of minion being provisioned, different data is required in the pillar directory.
+Depending on the type of minion being provisioned, different data is required in the pillar directory.
 By default, a `top.sls` file should be provided that always loads a `network.sls`:

 ````
 base: